teserakt-io/automation-engine/README.md

 ## c2se-api

 The api is exposing the c2se database over grpc, allowing to query the c2se rules database.
+It also start the c2se engine, which will monitor existing rule triggers and process them if their execution conditions are met.

 ### Usage

 ```bash
 ./bin/c2se-api -db /tmp/c2se.db -addr 127.0.0.1:5556
 ```

+### c2se engine

+The c2se engine is responsible of monitoring existing triggers on every rules, and trigger their actions when their condition is met.
+Its core component is an event dispatcher, where every trigger get registered and wait for system events.

+An internal scheduler is also started, dispatching _tick_ events every seconds.

+Each defined triggers get registered on the dispatcher from their type, which will make them receive every system events.
+In case the trigger isn't able to process the event, it will be discarded to not lock the whole system.

+Also, the dispatcher get notified on every rules modification through the API.
+It will then stop and reload every triggers from the database and restart their routines.

+#### Handling new events

+Here are the steps required to support new events in the c2se engine:

+- Create a new events.Type (and update events.EventStrings)
+- Register some listeners on the dispatcher for this new events.Type
+- Finally, call dispatcher.Dispatch with this new events.Type, and all registered listeners will get notified.

 ## c2se-cli